Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 </figure>

 ### Day 9, Monday, October 16th, Ribadesella (31.4km, 263.1km total)
 I slept, or at least stayed in bed, until 8am.
 My roommates, two older French women and a friendly German woman called Jana, had already left by then.
-I delayed my departure in order to wash my clothes, take care of the blister (I put a blister plaster on it), and rest up a bit more.
-I went to the supermarket at 9am to buy tape and gauze - extra cushioning for the blister, since it was painful when I walked.
+I delayed my departure in order to wash my clothes, put a blister plaster on my blister, and rest up a bit more.
+I went to the supermarket at 9am to buy tape and gauze - extra cushioning for the blister, since it was painful to walk on it.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231016_093216_1.jpg') }}"
      class="centered">
 <figcaption>A cool tree.
-And more mountains in the background.</figcaption>
+And more mountains.</figcaption>
 </figure>

 I was mostly by myself for the day, which was fine.
 I passed out Jana and the Frenchies.
 Also got a baby goat to eat grass out of my hand!